naavis/remonttimies/README.md

 Remonttimies
 ============
 A hobby-project raytracer with real-time OpenGL preview of the scene.
+Currently the raytracer supports pathtracing with Russian roulette.

 ![Cornell box rendered with Remonttimies](Images/cornell_100_samples_per_pixel.jpg?raw=true "Cornell box rendered with Remonttimies")
 Cornell box rendered with Remonttimies